nokuthabam/pomdoro_app/README.md

 ## Usage
     - Visit http://127.0.0.1:8000/ to access the login page
-   - Click register to create your account and access the journal and focus timer.
+   - Click register to create your account and access the journal, bulletin board and focus timer.

 ## Continuous Integration: CircleCI Badge